Mirror Construction for Nakajima Quiver Varieties: Introduction

-\begin{thm}[Theorem \ref{thm:univb}] Assume the same setting as above. $\cF^{(\bL,\bb)}$ transforms the framed Lagrangian brane $(\bL^{\textrm{fr}},\cE)$ to the following monadic complex: where the differential is given by the deformed $m_1^{\bb}$.
-This complex coincides with the monad constructed algebraically by Nakajima \cite{Nak07}. \end{thm}
+In particular, the Maurer-Cartan deformation space of a framed Lagrangian brane $(\bL^\fr,\cE)$ is a Nakajima quiver variety. \end{thm}

+In the study of quiver varieties, a main ingredient is the following monadic complex defined algebraically by Nakajima, see for instance the Equation 1.7 in \cite{Nak07}:

+where $V^1_v$ is the tautological bundle associated with the vertex $v$ over the quiver variety $\bM(V^k,0)$, $V^2$ and $W^2$ are the trivial vector bundles.
+Note that this complex always have three terms, even though the quiver variety is in higher dimensions.
+It possesses profound applications and appears at various points in the study of quiver varieties, such as the ADHM construction of instantons over an asymptotically locally Euclidean (ALE) spaces space \cite{Kro89,KN90}, Kashiwara crystal structure \cite{Nak98}, and the definition of the Hecke correspondence \cite{Nak98}.
+More specifically, monad is a three-term complex that has cohomology concentrated in the middle term.
+The cohomology of a monad yields a torsion-free sheaf, or a holomorphic vector bundle (with an induced connection from the trivial one) under a stronger fiberwise condition.
+Moreover, quiver representations also naturally arise from monads.
+See for instance \cite{Don84,Nak99,KKO01,BGK02,Nak07,CLS11,Hen14,BBR15,BBLR17}.

+\begin{thm}[Theorem \ref{thm:frmonad}] A framed Lagrangian brane supported on $\bL^{\textrm{fr}}$ is transformed to a monadic complex over the corresponding Nakajima quiver variety under the localized mirror functor $\cF^{\bL^\fr}$. \end{thm}

+In particular, our mirror construction provides a reason why three-term complexes are crucial for Nakajima quiver varieties, namely, Floer cochain complexes for a Lagrangian brane in a symplectic surface always have at most length three.

-In summary, Nakajima framed quiver varieties are identified with the moduli spaces of stable unobstructed deformations of framed Lagrangian branes under the mirror functor.
+In summary, Nakajima framed quiver varieties are identified with the moduli spaces of stable unobstructed deformations of framed Lagrangian branes.
+From this point of view, quiver theory arises to encode the stacky structure of deformation spaces of a Lagrangian immersion $\bL$, when $\bL$ has more than one component or when $\bL$ is equipped with a higher-rank flat bundle.
+In such situations, the deformation space is a quotient stack by a non-compact gauge group, and quiver encodes this for bundles in all ranks simultaneously.

-\begin{rem} The relation between plumbing of Lagrangian two-spheres and preprojective algebras of quivers is a very interesting subject.
-In \cite{EL19}, Etgu-Lekili computed the wrapped Fukaya category of a plumbing of Riemann surfaces using Legendrian geometry, and obtained a multiplicative preprojective algebra.
+\begin{rem} The relation between symplectic topology and preprojective algebras of quivers is a very interesting subject.
+In \cite{BK16}, Bezrukavnikov-Kapranov studied the moduli space of microlocal sheaves on a nodal curve and found its intriguing connection to multiplicative Nakajima quiver varieties.
+In \cite{EL19}, Etg{\"u}-Lekili computed the wrapped Fukaya category of a plumbing of Riemann surfaces using Legendrian geometry and obtained a multiplicative preprojective algebra.
 It has a close relation with the singular string topology introduced by \cite{CELN17}.
-Etgu-Lekili also studied Koszul duality among these algebras in \cite{EL17}.
+Besides, there is a Koszul duality between compact and non-compact Lagrangians \cite{EL17,Hon23}.
+Etg{\"u}-Lekili studied Koszul duality among these algebras in \cite{EL17}.
 This approach was further developed by \cite{RET22}.
+More recently (after the first preprint version of the current work), Karabas and Lee \cite{KL24} computed the wrapped Fukaya category of the plumbings of spheres in general dimension along any quiver and proved the quasi-equivalence with the derived category of the multiplicative preprojective algebra.